CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging

+Put formally, we seek to train a mapping \( \cnn \) between a subspace of low-quality images \( \imvecapproxsubspace \subset \imvecdom \) to a subspace of \enquote{ground-truth} images \( \imvecgtsubspace \subset \imvecdom \).
+To define these subspaces more precisely, let us consider an \gls{us} transducer with a given aperture, composed of an array of transducer elements, with given geometry, center frequency, and bandwidth properties, and designed to operate at a given transmit frequency.
+We define \( \imvecapproxsubspace \) as the subspace of \gls{us} images reconstructed using \( \dasopmat \) from measurements acquired by a single insonification using the entire aperture.
+These images are typically contaminated by high \gls{sl} and \gls{ew} artifacts as well as potential \gls{gl} artifacts, if the spatial sampling of the aperture is suboptimal (\gls{eg}, linear-array designs).
 For \( \imvecgtsubspace \), we propose to use a transducer similar to the one used for \( \imvecapproxsubspace \), namely spanning the same aperture and composed of transducer elements with the same physical properties, but with a spatial sampling ensuring the absence of \glspl{gl}.
-In order to produce reference images from this array, we reconstruct them from the complete set of \gls{sa} measurements obtained by sequentially insonifying the medium using a single element of the array and recording the scattered signals with all elements.
-Each insonification is reconstructed using the corresponding \( \dasopmat \), and they are averaged to produce the final image.
-As \gls{sa} makes it possible to virtually focus both on transmit and receive in every point of the image~\cite{Jensen_ULTRAS_2006}, it produces images with a high resolution (tightened main lobe) while minimizing the level of \gls{sl} and \gls{ew} artifacts (increased contrast).
-As a consequence, \gls{sa} is often considered as the gold standard in \gls{us} imaging.
+To produce reference images from this array, we reconstruct them from the complete set of \gls{sa} acquisitions using the corresponding \( \dasopmat \) operator for each insonification and coherent compounding.
+As \gls{sa} makes it possible to virtually focus both on transmit and receive~\cite{Jensen_ULTRAS_2006}, it is often considered the gold standard, producing images with a high resolution while minimizing the level of \gls{sl} and \gls{ew} artifacts.

-Furthermore, in comparison to using more \enquote{exotic} ground-truth images (\gls{eg} \gls{ct}-like), \gls{sa} images retain high-quality speckle patterns.
+Furthermore, in comparison to using more \enquote{exotic} ground-truth images (\gls{eg}, \gls{ct}-like), \gls{sa} images retain high-quality speckle patterns.
 By ensuring that both subspaces contain speckle patterns arising from sub-resolution scattering interferences, we enforce the \gls{cnn} to preserve their information content.
-We emphasize the fact that, due to the assumptions considered in the physical measurement process~\cref{eq:physical-operator} and resulting backprojection operator~\cref{eq:physical-operator-adjoint} used to define both \( \imvecapproxsubspace \) and \( \imvecgtsubspace \), the resulting trained \gls{cnn} is not expected to correct artifacts arising from neglected physical phenomena, such as multiple scattering, speed-of-sound distortions, or non-linear acoustic effects.
+We emphasize the fact that, due to the assumptions considered in the physical measurement process~\cref{eq:physical-operator} and resulting backprojection operator~\cref{eq:physical-operator-adjoint} used to define both \( \imvecapproxsubspace \) and \( \imvecgtsubspace \), the resulting trained \gls{cnn} is not expected to correct artifacts arising from neglected physical phenomena.
 The focus is on reducing diffraction artifacts and preserving speckle with an increased resolution.